see7e/django_company-modules/README.md

+> [!WARNING]
+> **The current used version of Python in the Vercel platform is 3.9, this project uses Django 5.x, which is not compatible.
+Sadly, the page will remain offline until there.**
+___

 > # Django Project Builder
 >
 > This maybe in the future I'll split in a different project, but for now as it's still small I'll keep it here.